 To sum up, owning an ATV is not that expensive.
 They have a wide range of prices that accommodate anyone with low financial muscle.
 So, if you are an ATV enthusiast, save your little cash and get the kind of ATV you can afford.

-Not to forget, you can get them an ATV for those who have kids because it‘s quite affordable.
+Not to forget, you can get them an ATV for those who have kids because its quite affordable.